cryptoprofitswitcher/CryptoProfitSwitcher/README.md

 # How to use?

-1. Download the latest release of the app ([Latest release](https://github.com/cryptoprofitswitcher/CryptonightProfitSwitcher/releases/latest))
+1. Download the latest release of the app
 2. Extract it
 3. Optimize the Xmr-Stak config
     1. Go to the folder *Xmr-Stak*